bvbohnen/x4-projects/API Functions.md

         - While the player is on foot.
       * 'menus'
         - While the player is in any menu.
-        - The OptionsMenu will be protected, with shortcuts always disabled.
+        - The OptionsMenu will be protected, with actions always disabled.
       * ...
         - Other entries are names of individual menus, as registered by the egosoft backend.